philamp/jellygrail/README.md

   - You can manage the virtual folder as if it were a real one (rename and move files the way you want).
   - Smart deletion of actual assets behind virtual files (including rclone cache files).

+- ✨✨ Native Kodi synchronization (with SQL custom ops)
+  - Merging of Movie versions
+  - Merging of possibly splitted TV show
+  - MariaDB provided
+  - Use [this guide](https://github.com/philamp/jellygrail/wiki/Configure-Kodi-for-Jellygrail) to make sure it will work
+    - Jellygrail log will tell you if it finds the database after Kodi has restarted.
+Only kodi can create the database.
+> [!CAUTION]
+> Jellygrail is experimental and that you should not submit any issues to the XBMC github using Jellygrail as it could disrupt the way Kodi works by dealing with the database directly !

 - ✨ Almost fully automatized Jellyfin configuration (except login/password) and scan triggering:
   - New items detection for Real-Debrid and local files (with rd_api_py and pyinotify), triggering Jellyfin or PLEX library refresh.
 (Jellyfin can also be disabled if another or no media center used).

 - ✨ Can be used without any media center while keeping some practicality:
   - "scrapper-less/offline-mode" filename cleaner for movies (https://github.com/platelminto/parse-torrent-title - accurate 99,8%).
 This improves filesystem browsing.
   - Movie variants merged into common folder when possible (with https://github.com/seatgeek/thefuzz).
   - Virtual folder can be shared on your local network through any protocol since it's like a regular file-system (+ WebDAV nginx server included on port 8085).
   - Every storage is merged into this unique virtual folder (with my BindFS fork: https://github.com/philamp/bindfs_jelly)

 - Real-Debrid magnet hashes management:
   - Automatic backup of all Real-Debrid torrents hashes + a service to restore them if RD account emptied by mistake.